 Fold each flap over the other, and staple together.
 Go all the way around the plate until all sides are stapled to each other.

-Step 5: Make the basket handle
+Step 5: Make the basket handle with washi tape

 Cut a strip down the center of your second paper plate, mine were about 1 – 1/2 inch wide.
 Paint or decorate it how you wish, then affix in a rainbow fashion over the basket and staple it to each side.
 I used washi tape on my handles, but you could decorate them however you’d like.
 Add your Easter grass, treats, and a few eggs, and you’re all finished!